 But the robot, I wager just won’t be able to gaze into aging eyes with sympathy and understanding.
 Holding its hand or enjoying the warmth of a hug just won’t be the same as a human companion: it won’t even match the attention doled out by an apathetic cat.

 Perhaps, this robotic companion bothers me so more today than it would on other days, but as I write this, my wife Paula Israel is visiting her 98-year-old mother in a senior citizen home, where hospice will be visiting for the first time.
 Hospice, if you have aren’t familiar with them, make the final journey in the last phase of life more comfortable for the patient and easier for those who love her.
+We would have had her in our home if we had access to home care perth services, but unfortunately it would not be viable for our situation, even though it works for so many others.

 I’m sure the people who envision this eldercare robot are well-intentioned.
 And yes, I have seen Robot and Frank and Marjorie Prime, two gentle and brilliant works of fiction, but I just don’t think it will work that way in real life at least not until we have completed what is left of this century.
 This example leaves me thinking about an older work of fiction, Aldous Huxley’s Brave New World where an authoritarian government used advanced technology to build a Utopian society that turns out, of course, to be something less than that.